GnomesLab/activerecord_random/README.md

 ## Feedback, issues and contributions

-If you have an issue with ArchiveTree please create a ticket in our [issue tracker](http://gnomeslab.lighthouseapp.com/projects/63976-activerecord_random/overview).
+If you have an issue with this Gem please create a ticket in our [issue tracker](http://gnomeslab.lighthouseapp.com/projects/63976-activerecord_random/overview).

 Feel free to fork this project at any time and submit your changes (along with their respective tests).